 Legal Clearance

-The Peace Corps needs to know your complete legal history in order to make an informed decision regarding an invitation to serve.
-Learn more about the legal clearance process.
+The Peace Corps requires the full disclosure of your legal history in order to make an eligibility and suitability determination regarding your invitation to serve.

 Learn about legal clearance

-The Peace Corps is required to complete a background investigation on all applicants to ensure that their service is consistent with the mission and values of the Peace Corps.
+The Peace Corps is required to complete a background investigation on all applicants to ensure that their service is consistent with the mission and values of the Peace Corps and the federal government.
 In addition, because the safety and security of our Volunteers and community partners are priorities, we thoroughly review the legal history of every applicant.

 Information revealed by the background investigation, including information that you failed to disclose, may be grounds for disqualification from Peace Corps service.